Child-Centred Practice in Family Work

 - Semester 1 - 2015

-3. Engage and Support parents to maintain child focused approaches in planning and actions.
+2. Apply strategies to support and engage parents to maintain child focused approaches

 - Social, historical, cultural and political context of child centred practice

 - Theoretical perspectives informing responses to child centred practice

 - Organisational and professional procedures, ethics and standards

 - Skills in communication and engagement with parents and children

 - Identification of risks to children and strategies to improve safety

 - Ongoing supervision and professional development required to work with parents and children